Frugal to the end

 How to Save on Funeral Expenses

 How to Plan a More Affordable Funeral

 6 Things to Do With Your Adult Children Before You Leave Them an Inheritance

-The American Association of Retired Persons estimates that the cost of a funeral doubles about every decade, currently about $10,000 without many "extras."
+The American Association of Retired Persons estimates that the cost of a funeral doubles about every decade, currently over $10,000 without many "extras."

 Preplanning can save if it lets you lock in current-day costs irrespective of future inflation.
 But if a loved one passes suddenly and without preplanning, the funeral expenses can quickly escalate as bereaved family members usually do not have the time or presence of mind to bargain hunt.
 Instead, consider ways to reduce funeral expenses before an emotional time such as this.

 - Veterans' families and survivors of those who belonged to some union organizations may receive burial benefits.
 It doesn't hurt to ask.

 - Be upfront with the funeral director; tell him you want to control funeral expenses.
 It's none of his business why.
 It's his job to make arrangements to suit your family.